Introduction

 What is a Pot?

-In the game, all wagers made by players in a hand are collectively referred to as the 'pot'.
+In the game, all wagers made by players in a hand are collectively called the 'pot'.
 This sum encompasses every bet placed during the ongoing betting period.
-The player with the strongest cards, or occasionally, one who convinces their opponents to fold their hands through bluffing, wins this pot.
+The player with the strongest cards, or occasionally, one who convinces their opponents to fold their hands through bluffing, wins the pot.

 Objective

-The objective of a pot in poker is to accumulate the pool of bets placed by players during a hand.
-The pot is awarded to the player with the best hand or the last player remaining after others fold.
+A pot in poker aims to accumulate the pool of bets placed by players during a hand.
+The pot is awarded to the player with the best hand or the last player remaining after the others fold.

 Types of Pots in Poker